linode/docs/docs/security/firewalls/configure-firewall-with-ufw/index.md

     sudo ufw deny 111

 To further fine-tune your rules, you can also allow packets based on TCP or UDP.
-The following will allow TCP packets on port 80:
+The following allows TCP packets on port 80:

     sudo ufw allow 80/tcp
     sudo ufw allow http/tcp